tubone24/mcp-prompts/README.md

 - **Dynamic Template Loading**: Automatically loads prompt templates from the `templates` directory
 - **YAML Configuration**: Each template uses YAML for configuration, making it easy to define metadata and parameters
 - **Argument Support**: Templates support dynamic arguments that can be replaced at runtime
+- **Resource Management**: Provides access to Markdown resources from the `resources` directory through MCP resources primitive
 - **Type-Safe Implementation**: Built with TypeScript for improved reliability and developer experience
 - **Standard MCP Prompts**: Implements the MCP prompts primitive, making it compatible with any MCP client
+- **Standard MCP Resources**: Implements the MCP resources primitive for accessing static content and documentation

 ## Demo